Laced moray

 The laced moray (Gymnothorax favagineus), also known as the leopard moray, leopard moray eel, tessellate moray or honeycomb moray, is a species of marine fish in the family Muraenidae.

 Description

-Gymnothorax favagineus is a large moray which can reach a maximum length of 300 cm, but specimens usually encountered are much smaller.
+Gymnothorax favagineus is a large moray which can reach a maximum length of 3 metres (10 feet), but specimens usually encountered are much smaller.

-Its serpentine in shape body has a white to yellowish background color dotted with numerous black spots which latter vary in size and shape depending on the individual and on the environment in which the animals live.

-Therefore, morays living on a reef with clear water will have less black spots than those of a turbid environment.

-It is from this characteristic color pattern that ensue its vernacular names.
+Its body is serpentine in shape, with a white to yellowish background color dotted with numerous black spots.
+These spots vary in size and shape depending on the individual and on the environment in which the animals live: morays living on a reef with clear water will have fewer black spots than those living in a turbid environment.
+This characteristic color pattern is the source of its vernacular name.

 Distribution and habitat

-The laced moray is widespread throughout the Indo-West Pacific area from eastern coast of Africa, Red Sea included, until Papua New Guinea and from south Japan to the Great Barrier Reef.
+The laced moray is widespread throughout the Indo-West Pacific area from eastern coast of Africa, Red Sea included, to Papua New Guinea and from southern Japan to the Great Barrier Reef.